How Tax Audit Help Could Save You from an IRS Headache

-Congress passed Fixing America’s Surface Transportation Act (FAST Act) in December 2015, which includes a section requiring the IRS to use PDCs for outstanding tax debt that the IRS is no longer pursuing.
+Congress passed Fixing America’s Surface Transportation Act (FAST Act) in December 2015.
+The FAST Act includes a section requiring the IRS to use PDCs for outstanding tax debt that the IRS is no longer pursuing.
 Now, the program is in full swing.
 The IRS has hired four PDCs: Conserve, Pioneer, Performant Recovery, and CBE Group.
-Though not all tax debt cases are eligible for PDCs to handle (e.g. offer-in-compromise, innocent spouse cases, deceased), you may be getting a notice that your account will be in new (private) hands.
+Not all tax debt cases are eligible for PDCs to handle (e.g. offer-in-compromise, innocent spouse cases, deceased).
+However, you may be getting a notice that your account will be in new (private) hands.

 What are the risks associated with PDCs?

-The problems don’t necessarily lie with the four companies themselves, but the program’s loopholes.
+The problems don’t necessarily lie with the PDCs themselves, but the program’s loopholes.
 Here are some of the dangers associated with private debt collection:

 What you need to know to protect yourself:

-- How the IRS works – The IRS isn’t like your crazy ex – the agency will never call or text you out of the blue to demand payment, but rather send you notices in the mail that progressively increase in urgency to act.
-If your case has been assigned to a PDC, the IRS will let you know so it won’t be a surprise.
+- How the IRS works – The IRS isn’t like your crazy ex.
+The agency will never call or text you out of the blue to demand payment.
+Instead, they will send you notices in the mail that progressively increase in urgency to act.
+If they have assigned your case to a PDC, the IRS will let you know so it won’t surprise you.

-- Don’t pay the PDC directly – Though the PDC is hired to collect your debt, you’re not actually writing out your check to them.
+- Don’t pay the PDC directly – Though the IRS hired the PDC to collect your debt, you’re not actually writing out your check to the PDC.
 All your repaid debt will go straight to the IRS as usual.

 - Consult with a licensed tax professional – Turning to a licensed tax professional, which may include CPAs, enrolled agents or tax attorneys, can give you the support and direction you need regarding your tax debt.
 These experts can negotiate with the IRS on your behalf to relieve tax debt or tie-ups like liens, levies and wage garnishments.